By Carin, February 6, 2026

 Defining use-case and layout priorities (sleeping, driving, work, cargo)

-Start by deciding how you’ll use the van most: weekend escapes, extended travel, mobile work, or a family base.
-Prioritize the single most important use case, sleeping comfort, workspace ergonomics, or cargo capacity, and design around it.
-Sketch three layout options on paper: a minimal sleeping layout, a storage-priority layout, and a comfort-focused layout.
-Test-fit critical dimensions in the van (bed length, aisle width, cabinet swing) before building permanent structures.
+Start by choosing how you’ll use the van most: weekend escapes, extended travel, mobile work, or a family base.
+Focus on the single most key use case, sleeping comfort, workspace fit, or cargo space, and design around it.

 Choosing the right base van (size, drivetrain, reliability vs cost)